ARazak200/ARazak200/README.md

 - 📚 Undergraduate Computing Student in Glasgow, Scotland.
 - 💻 Researching in variety of projects, finding the current technologies that are used in the industry to better equip myself after further education.
+- 🌆Glaswegian, with a passion for software development where I can help people and me grow my career in the IT industry.

 ## Connect with Me